-Increasingly, this represents an ‘old’ and possibly outdated way of thinking about security – one which, as the name suggests, ensures that you secure the perimeter of your network.
-The most common IT security test within the enterprise today is called a ‘penetration test’, and involves trying to break through this perimeter.
+Increasingly, this represents an ‘old’ and possibly outdated way of thinking about business IT security – one which, as the name suggests, ensures that you secure the perimeter of your network.
+The most common business IT security test within the enterprise today is called a ‘penetration test’, and involves trying to break through this perimeter.
 Yet it has emerged, through numerous studies and reports, that by far the greatest (and most common) threats emerge from the inside of the network.

 According to historical claim data analysed by the London-based consultancy Willis Towers Watson, employee negligence or malicious acts accounted for two-thirds of cyber breaches.
 A mere 18% were directly driven by an external threat, and extortion accounted for just 2%.
 Significantly, the research revealed that about 90% of all cyber claims stemmed from some type of human error or behaviour.